OrangePomeranian/Analiza_Danych_projekt/README.md

 # Analiza_Danych_projekt

+More informations about this project in Projekt Zaliczeniowy PDF.pdf

 We received 4 files in .vcf format of Genetic data of healthy and diseased Holstein-Friesian cows.

 The files had more than 14.3 million records for diseased individuals and more than 13.8 mln for healthy individuals.